NoahBurkholder/wiki-noah/development.md

     * Force the player using psychology to teach themselves how to play the game.
 It's hard but when it's done right it's phenomenal.

 ### XR-Specific

+XR, which is a blanket term for VR, AR, MR (Mixed Reality) and other such designations, have some interesting design concerns associated with them, mostly around input and interaction.
+For those User Experience (UX) people out there, this might be interesting for you.

+Here's a list of useful guidelines:

 1. Make interactions kinetic!
 (Give them physicality and weight.)
-    * Have the player directly influence items in the game world or on the phone screen.
+    1. Have the player directly influence items in the game world or on the phone screen.
-    * Don't rely on buttons and floating UI.
+    2. Don't rely on buttons and floating UI.
 2. Avoid unmotivated movement, perspective shifts of any sort, and even movement in general if you can.
+    1. Doing something like changing the Field of View in VR is such a no-no that most VR SDKs and APIs totally lock it.
 3. Make intuitive or charming environmental interactions instead of buttons.
-    * Ex.
+    1. Ex.
 Toggle the music by having the player shoot a jukebox.

 If you must do movement, try some of the following options:

 1. Fade/blink to an indicated location.
 2. **Slow** movement using conventional control schemes.
-Must be a decent controller.
+Must be a decent controller with accurate directional and analog input.
 3. Constant and linear movement.
 (See Run Dorothy Run)
 4. Deliberate physical movement.
-    * Using motion controllers to swim or push off objects in space.
+    1. Using motion controllers to swim or push off objects in space.
-    * Needs to be tuned to feel physically true-to-life, make sure there are no physics glitches that will make you instantly barf. :mask:
+    2. Needs to be tuned to feel physically true-to-life, make sure there are no physics glitches that will make you instantly barf. :mask:
+    3. One game that does this REALLY well is [Lone Echo](https://youtu.be/zxPuZYMIzuQ?t=3457) which gets around this problem by having the player in zero-grav environments for the entirety of the game.
+You also see your body if you look down.
+Super cool.